ralna/GALAHAD/doc/Julia/rst-dir/bqp_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables
+		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- h_ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.

 	*
 		- H_val

-		- is a one-dimensional array of size h_ne and type double, that holds the values of the entries of the lower triangular part of the Hessian matrix :math:`H` in any of the available storage schemes.
+		- is a one-dimensional array of size h_ne and type T that holds the values of the entries of the lower triangular part of the Hessian matrix :math:`H` in any of the available storage schemes.

 	*
 		- g

-		- is a one-dimensional array of size n and type double, that holds the linear term :math:`g` of the objective function.
+		- is a one-dimensional array of size n and type T that holds the linear term :math:`g` of the objective function.
 The j-th component of g, j = 0, ... , n-1, contains :math:`g_j`.

 	*
 		- f

-		- is a scalar of type double, that holds the constant term :math:`f` of the objective function.
+		- is a scalar of type T that holds the constant term :math:`f` of the objective function.

 	*
 		- x_l

-		- is a one-dimensional array of size n and type double, that holds the lower bounds :math:`x^l` on the variables :math:`x`.
+		- is a one-dimensional array of size n and type T that holds the lower bounds :math:`x^l` on the variables :math:`x`.
 The j-th component of x_l, j = 0, ... , n-1, contains :math:`x^l_j`.

 	*
 		- x_u

-		- is a one-dimensional array of size n and type double, that holds the upper bounds :math:`x^l` on the variables :math:`x`.
+		- is a one-dimensional array of size n and type T that holds the upper bounds :math:`x^l` on the variables :math:`x`.
 The j-th component of x_u, j = 0, ... , n-1, contains :math:`x^l_j`.

 	*
 		- x

-		- is a one-dimensional array of size n and type double, that holds the values :math:`x` of the optimization variables.
+		- is a one-dimensional array of size n and type T that holds the values :math:`x` of the optimization variables.
 The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.

 	*
 		- z

-		- is a one-dimensional array of size n and type double, that holds the values :math:`z` of the dual variables.
+		- is a one-dimensional array of size n and type T that holds the values :math:`z` of the dual variables.
 The j-th component of z, j = 0, ... , n-1, contains :math:`z_j`.

 	*
 		- x_stat

-		- is a one-dimensional array of size n and type int, that gives the optimal status of the problem variables.
+		- is a one-dimensional array of size n and type Int32 that gives the optimal status of the problem variables.
 If x_stat(j) is negative, the variable :math:`x_j` most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.

 .. index:: pair: function; bqp_solve_reverse_h_prod
 .. _doxid-galahad__bqp_8h_1a116b9b4ff28b9e2d18be0f0900ce2755: